Sandro Wolfinger

-Sandro Wolfinger (born 24 August 1991) is a Liechtensteiner footballer who currently plays for FC Balzers.
+Sandro Wolfinger (born 24 August 1991) is a former Liechtensteiner footballer who last played for FC Balzers.

 International career

-He is a member of the Liechtenstein national football team and holds 77 caps and has scored three goals, making his debut in a friendly against Estonia on 19 November 2013.
+He was a member of the Liechtenstein national football team and held 79 caps and has scored three goals, making his debut in a friendly against Estonia on 19 November 2013.

 On 8 September 2023, Wolfinger scored a world-class volley in the match against Bosnia and Herzegovina.
 His goal was voted as the top goal of the qualifying campaign by UEFA's technical observer panel.

+At the pre-match press conference, Wolfinger announced his retirement from football after one final match on 7 June 2026 in a friendly against Cyprus.